-The audit report for the year ended 30 June 2018 is now available, and the tables contained within the CRIS have been updated with actuals where possible.
+The audit report for the year ended 30 June 2020 is available, and the tables contained within the CRIS have been updated with actuals where possible.

-The annual financial statements have been approved and are available on the NOPSEMA website.
-In the first quarter of 2019 the annual cost effectiveness report will be produced and distributed, following which stakeholder engagement meetings will be held.
+The annual financial statements for 30 June 2020 have been approved and are available on the NOPSEMA website.
+The annual cost effectiveness report is also available on NOPSEMA's website.